danoph/gsa_2015/docs/agile-practices.md

 Quality Assurance Practices
 ===========================

-The quality assurance practices employed for this project (as well as on any other project we do) are designed to prevent bugs, not just find and fix them.
-Our developers employ "pair programming" to catch errors at the keyboard and ensure to a uniform, maintainable approach to architecture and software coding standards.
+The quality assurance practices employed for this project (as well as all our project engagements) are designed to prevent bugs, not just find and fix them.
+Our developers practice "pair programming" to catch errors at the keyboard and ensure  a uniform, maintainable approach to architecture and software coding standards.
 We embed QA personnel, whom we call "quality advocates" (because their job is to advocate for quality throughout the life-cycle of the project, not just as "assurance" at the end), into each of our development teams so that they can help facilitate quality throughout the project.
-For this project, one of the Writers/Content Designers/Content Strategists help serve in the the QA role.
+For this project, one of the Writers/Content Designers/Content Strategists help serve in the QA role.

 Further detail about some of our QA strategies and methods can be found below: